 Booker scores 30 as Suns stun Clippers

-Devin Booker had 30 points and eight assists and Frank Kaminsky had 18 points, eight rebounds and six assists off the bench when the host Phoenix Suns beat the Los Angeles Clippers 130-122 on Saturday to break a 13-game losing streak in the series.
-Kelly Oubre Jr. had 20 points and made all nine of his free-throw attempts and Dario Saric had 15 points and 10 rebounds for the Suns, who have split two games since center Deandre Ayton was suspended Thursday for 25 games for violating the NBA/NBPA anti-drug program.
+Devin Booker had 30 points and eight assists, and Frank Kaminsky had 18 points, eight rebounds and six assists off the bench as the host Phoenix Suns beat the Los Angeles Clippers 130-122 on Saturday to break a 12-game losing streak in the series.
+Kelly Oubre Jr. had 20 points and made all nine of his free-throw attempts, and Dario Saric had 15 points and 10 rebounds for the Suns, who have split two games since center Deandre Ayton was suspended Thursday for 25 games for violating the NBA/NBPA anti-drug program.

 Clippers guard Patrick Beverley had 11 points and seven rebounds while primarily covering Booker before fouling out in the fourth quarter.
 Beverley picked up his fifth foul with 10:12 remaining, three seconds after picking up his fourth.
 He fouled out nine seconds after returning with 6:01 left while trying to stop a Booker jump shot.
 Kaminsky was two rebounds short of his second double-double in as many games without Ayton.
 Kaminsky had two double-doubles in 47 games with Charlotte last season.